Send money to Greece

 - Recipient’s personal details: Name, address and bank account number

-- Recipient’s bank details: Full name and address of bank including the SWIFT/BIC code
+- Recipient’s bank details: Full name and address of bank as well their SWIFT/BIC code (unique identification code)

 Q1.
 What’s the best option for making a small one off money transfer to Greece?

 PayPal is a safe, trusted and affordable method for sending small one off transfers.
 The transfer is can be done electronically and should only takes a couple of minutes but both you and the recipient will need a PayPal account.
 For convenience, you can also use your local bank but the exchange rate will be pretty poor and as we mentioned above their fees and charges are pretty hefty.